shahamed/rocFFT/docs/design/codegen.rst

 This moves the responsibility of figuring how a kernel should be launched to the generator.

-Currently kernels are launched with:
+Currently, kernels are launched with:

 * dimension
 * number of blocks (batches)